s-zeid/DerpScrubber/README.markdown

  * `outerBG` - CSS background value for the area outside of the scrubber bar (only applicable if `barSize` is less than `height`)

+ * `handle` - CSS background value for the scrubber handle, or an already-made element to use as the handle, or null or any other value that truth-tests to false if no handle is desired

  * `clickable` - Boolean value specifying whether the scrubber bar will respond to being clicked on or dragged (defaults to `true`)